dennyboby/offroad_net/README.md

 ## Introduction

 OffroadNet is based on the MMSegmentation library which is an open source semantic segmentation toolbox based on PyTorch and is a part of the OpenMMLab project.
+Details about the project can be found [here](https://github.com/dennyboby/offroad_net/tree/master/docs/document).

 The master branch works with **PyTorch 1.5+**.